namke-dev/DotNetMicroservicesWrapUp/NOTE.md

 ## 4. others
 - Observability:
-    - Priority: Observability should be a key focus.
     - Components: Integrate logging, monitoring, and tracing.
     - Purpose: To gain visibility into system performance and quickly diagnose issues.
     - Tools: Use tools like the ELK stack (Elasticsearch, Logstash, Kibana), Prometheus, and Jaeger.